EasyMapper/Productivity

 The PDF format internally has no structure to the text, only pages and characters, and this site does a really admirable job of being able to recognize titles and tables.

-When automatic doesn't suffice
+When automatic generation doesn't suffice

 One option I have is to go through the text by setting up a scheme.
 For example, an earlier version of this article focused on automatic generation of mind maps and started like this: